Random Forest Weighted Local Fr\'echet Regression with Random Objects

 where $K$ is a smoothing kernel such as the Epanechnikov kernel or Gaussian Kernel and $h$ is a bandwidth, with $K_{h}(\cdot)=h^{-1} K(\cdot / h)$. \cite{petersen2019frechet} recharacterized the standard multiple linear regression and local linear regression as a function of weighted Fr\'echet means, and proposed global Fr\'echet regression and local Fr\'echet regression as

 where $s_{i n}(x)$ has different expressions for global and local Fr\'echet regression.

 The Nadaraya-Watson Fr\'echet regression and local Fr\'echet regression both involve kernel weighting function $K$ in the estimation procedure, which limits their applications when $p\geq 3$.
 To address this issue, we aim to borrow the strength of random forests to generate a more powerful weighting function for moderately large $p$.
 Figure~\ref{taxi network} depicts flow statistics and predictive outcomes of yellow taxi traffic in Manhattan, New York, while further details are provided in Section~\ref{sec6}.
 This problem can be formulated as a Fr\'echet regression problem where the response variable is a network (matrix) and $14$ predictor variables are considered.
 Notably, when $p=14$, both the Nadaraya-Watson Fr\'echet regression and local Fr\'echet regression techniques exhibit significant limitations.
 Here we employ Fr\'echet sufficient dimension reduction \citep{ying2022frechet} to help realize the local Fr\'echet regression.
 The global Fr\'echet regression, although not restricted by dimensionality, relies on the assumption of linearity for satisfactory performance.
-Instead, it is evident from the figure that the two methods we will propose in this paper have a higher prediction accuracy than global Fr\'echet regression.
+Instead, it is evident from Figure~\ref{taxi network} that the two methods we will propose in this paper have a higher prediction accuracy than global Fr\'echet regression.

-\subsubsection{Fr\'echet trees}
+\subsubsection{Fr\'echet Trees}

 A regression tree $T$ splits the input space recursively from the root node (the entire input space).
 At each split, the parent node is divided into two child nodes along a certain feature direction and a certain cutoff point, which are decided by a specific splitting criterion.
 After many splits, the child node becomes small enough to form a leaf node, and the sample data points within the leaf node are used to estimate the conditional (Fr\'echet) mean.